Sikhism in the United Kingdom: Charitable giving and volunteering

 Performing Seva (selfless service) is a basic tenet of Sikhism, and Sikhs are also expected to share at least 10 per cent of their earnings with those less fortunate and for good causes (Dasvandh).

-Sixty-four percent of British Sikhs engage in some volunteering work, and 40% give between one and five hours per week on voluntary activities, including Seva at their Gurdwara, whilst more than 2% spend over 25 hours on such activities, spending about on average 200 hours per year on voluntary activities.
-Ninety-three percent claim to donate some money to charity every month, with 50% donating between £1 and £20 every month, and 7% donating more than £100 per month.
+64% percent of British Sikhs engage in some volunteering work, and 40% give between one and five hours per week on voluntary activities, including Seva at their Gurdwara, whilst more than 2% spend over 25 hours on such activities, spending an average of about 200 hours per year on voluntary activities.
+93% percent claim to donate some money to charity every month, with 50% donating between £1 and £20 every month, and 7% donating more than £100 per month.
 It is estimated that Sikhs in Britain donate around £380 per year to charity on average.
 Taken as a whole, Sikhs in the UK are estimated to donate about £125 million to charity per annum and spend over 65 million hours each year on voluntary activities.

 Care of the elderly

-Sikhs prefer to live in extended family households as they grow older - 61% of males and 52% of females.
+Sikhs prefer to live in extended family households as they grow older (61% of males and 52% of females).
 The second highest preference is in their own home (44% males and 41% females) and the third preference is in a retirement village (31% females and 24% males).